Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 has_children: true
 has_toc: false
 ---
-# Setup your first Reactor
+# Set up your first Reactor
 {: .no_toc }

 Reactors are foundational to your ability to make your data more usable within your application.
 Instead of having the data in your own system running queries and procedures, our Reactor platform allows code to be executed against your data, enabling you the freedom to choose how you want to enrich and process your data in a secure and compliant environment.